eudoxia0/eudoxia0.github.io/article/_posts/2023-02-01-shells-are-two-things.md

     ```

     Further down there's some 300 lines of C code embedded in a multi-line
     string.

-    Lines 11,266 to 11,417 are empty.

-    Lines 15,569 to 16,361 are a shell script embedded a string literal.
+    Lines 11,266 to 11,417 are simply empty.
+Just a whole page of white.
+Lines 15,569 to 16,361 are another shell script, embedded a string literal.

 [^lines]:
     The fact that the line count is just a hair off 2<sup>16</sup> surely has